MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 #### 3) Professional

-In terms of professional life, I was able to tackle different domains and learn about them.
+In terms of career, I was able to tackle different domains and learn about them.
 I realized that programming means giving value to yourself or other people.
 A software that is not usable, is not a software at all.
 Software is something that improves people's lives, not make them worse.

 To put things into a more technical perspective, I started learning JavaScript for real.
 Simply because of how easy and expressive it is, just like Ruby.
 I also had a wonderful introduction to functional programming thanks to Elixir and JavaScript.